18 Essential Oils for Sore Throat Pain - Dr. Axe

 By

 Did you know that essential oils can actually help make a sore throat go away quicker or avoid one all together?
-Sore throats can happen anytime of the year for a variety of reasons.
-A sore throat is an irritation, scratchiness or pain of the throat that often worsens when swallowing.
-(1)
+It’s true — there are essential oils for sore throat prevention and relief.

-The following essential oils for sore throat pain will kill germs, ease inflammation and speed healing of this annoying and painful malady:
+The following essential oils for sore throat pain will help kill germs, ease inflammation and speed up recovery from this annoying and painful malady:

 1. Peppermint

-Peppermint oil is commonly used for treatment of the common cold, cough, sinus infections, respiratory infections, and inflammation of the mouth and throat, including sore throats.
-It’s also used for digestive problems, including heartburn, nausea, vomiting, morning sickness, irritable bowel syndrome (IBS), cramps of the upper gastrointestinal (GI) tract and bile ducts, upset stomach, diarrhea, bacterial overgrowth of the small intestine, and gas.
+Peppermint oil is commonly used for treatment of the common cold, cough, sinus infections, respiratory infections, and inflammation of the mouth and throat, and it’s definitely one of the best essential oils for sore throat treatment.

 2. Lemon

-Lemon essential oil is known for its ability to cleanse toxins from any part of the body and is widely used to stimulate lymph drainage, to rejuvenate energy and purify skin.
+Lemon essential oil is known for its ability to help cleanse toxins from any part of the body and is widely used to stimulate lymphatic drainage, rejuvenate energy and purify skin.

 Lemon oil is derived from the skin of the lemon and is excellent for sore throats since it is antibacterial, anti-inflammatory, high in vitamin C, increases salivation and helps keep the throat moist.